Home page

 Other characteristics

 The most discriminating feature of gas turbines against reciprocating internal combustion engines is the amount of gases to be processed in the same engine size.
 Gas turbines can process large amount of gases in a small engine, resulting in the very high power weight ratio.
 Can you imagine the 500kg weighing 2 cubic meter sized turbine engine provides the output power of 5000 hp ?
 In diesel engines, the size will be the same of a large truck.
-Even a state of the art 300 KW electric motor used in the Shinkansen weighs about 300kg.
+Even a state of the art 300 kW electric motor used in the Shinkansen weighs about 300kg.

 Engine Type Output(hp) Weight(kg) Length(m) Width(m) Height(m) Efficiency(%)